Frequently Asked Questions

 Brussels Sprout announced additional meetings for September 15, 1988; January 11, 1989; and May 18, 1989.
 These meetings all took place at the Bellevue Public Library.
 The May 1989 issue announced that meetings would occur every other month on a regular basis.
 Connie says “Two of these early meetings stand out in my mind: one at Mercer Island Library, where we met Ann Voegtlen for the first time, and one at George Klacsanzky’s home in Edmonds, attended by artist Jean Dernberger, featured in the January 1989 issue of Brussels Sprout.”
 Other meetings mentioned in the journal were: February 15, 1990; January 17, 1991; May 21, 1992; September 17, 1992; January 21, 1993; May 20, 1993; and September 23, 1993.

-Do any other haiku groups meet in Washington State?
+Do any other haiku groups meet in Washington state, and what history does the region have with haiku?

 I have more questions.
 Who should I contact for help?